r3recube/re3_challenge_IaaC_CMS/README.md

 # re3_challenge_IaaC_CMS_Senior

 This repository contains instructions for setting up a new application that will be deployed soon.
-Follow the steps below to create the necessary infrastructure and deploy the Joomla application.
+Follow the steps below to create the necessary infrastructure and deploy the web application.

 ### Instructions